cjakabos/portfolio-web/README.md

 ## 5. Private Local LLM AI
 Chat  interface for communicating with a locally hosted Ollama model, the user is able to:
-- Chat with a local LLM
+- Chat with a local LLM (and see model reasoning process, in models where it is applicable - can be toggled)

 The module is built as Micro Frontend:
 1. Left side main CloudApp-Shell as App Shell using the Local LLM AI micro frontend: